Nikon D4 vs D5100

 Studio photographers will appreciate that the Nikon D4 (unlike the D5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D4 and the D5100 have been discontinued, but can regularly be found used on eBay.
+Both the D4 and the D5100 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the D4 was followed by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4 and D5100 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D5100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D4 or the Nikon D5100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.